 How and Why Your Body Changes During Pregnancy

-If you are pregnant, looking to become pregnant, or just curious about what goes on inside, here are the main body changes during pregnancy — and why they happen.
+If you’re pregnant, looking to become pregnant, or just curious about what goes on inside, here are the main body changes during pregnancy:

 1. Your Uterus Grows

-Why does this happen?
-This one is simple.
 Your uterus grows to hold your growing baby!
-As the uterus expands and pushes your other organs out of the way, it makes a larger home for the baby to feel comfortable in until they are ready to enter the world.1
+As it expands and pushes your other organs out of the way, the uterus makes a larger home for baby to feel comfortable in until they’re ready to enter the world.1

 2. Your Blood Pressure Changes

 Your blood starts doing lots of crazy things the moment you get pregnant.
-For instance, your plasma increases in volume, causing your heart rate to speed up (do you always feel out of breath?).2 Hormones produced relax your blood vessels, causing a slight decrease in blood pressure at the beginning of your pregnancy.
-A slight reduction in your blood pressure is typical, but blood pressure that drops too low may be a cause for concern.2 Try to sleep on your side during pregnancy as much as possible to avoid a more significant drop in blood pressure.
-In addition to the blood pressure, your body will experience increased blood volume and blood vessels to prepare for birth and baby, bringing your blood pressure back up.3
+For instance, your plasma increases in volume, causing your heart rate to speed up.2 (Do you always feel out of breath?)
+Hormones produced relax your blood vessels, causing a slight decrease in blood pressure at the beginning of your pregnancy.
+A slight reduction in your blood pressure is typical, but if it drops too low, that may be a cause for concern.2 Try to sleep on your side during pregnancy as much as possible to avoid a more significant drop in blood pressure.
+In addition, your body will experience increased blood volume and blood vessels to prepare for birth and baby, bringing your blood pressure back up.3

-Why does this happen?
 The development of new blood vessels and the relaxation of blood vessels by the hormone progesterone cause a decrease in blood pressure for some at the beginning of pregnancy.
-As pregnancy progresses and stress on the body increases, with increased blood volume and cardiac output, blood pressure can rise later in pregnancy.3
+As pregnancy progresses and stress on the body increases (with increased blood volume and cardiac output), blood pressure can rise later in pregnancy.3

 3. You Grow a Cup Size (Or Two or Three)

 Your breasts getting bigger is one change that can happen almost instantly for some women (and not at all for others!).
-For many, larger breasts are often the first of the body changes during pregnancy that people notice.
+For many, larger breasts are often the first body change during pregnancy that people notice.
 In addition to the growth, women will experience tender breasts, larger nipples, and darker areolas.
-And this change continues until the baby is born — as you approach your due date, your breasts will begin to prepare for breastfeeding.
+This change continues until the baby is born.
+As you approach your due date, your breasts will begin to prepare for breastfeeding.
 For example, you may notice some leakage from the nipples and an even more considerable increase in cup size.4

 4. Your Hormones Go Crazy